 42.1 Employers' Liability Insurance.
 The Construction Manager shall acquire and maintain Employers’ Liability insurance with at least $500,000/$500,000/$500,000 (VERIFY NUMBER AMOUNTS) limits of liability for all employees who will be working at the Project site.

 42.2.1 Commercial General Liability Insurance.
-If the work involved requires the use of helicopters, a separate aviation liability policy with limits of liability of $100,000,000 (VERIFY NUMBER AMOUNT) will be required.
-If cranes and rigging are involved, a separate inland marine policy with liability limits of $100,000,000 (VERIFY NUMBER AMOUNT) will be required.
+If the work involved requires the use of helicopters, a separate aviation liability policy with limits of liability of $100,000,000 will be required.
+If cranes and rigging are involved, a rigger’s liability policy with liability limits of $20,000,000 is required in addition to an inland marine policy covering the value of the contents being moved.

 42.2.1.1 The limits of liability shall not be less than $5,000,000 (VERIFY NUMBER AMOUNT) each occurrence combined single limits for bodily injury and property damage.
 If split limits are used, they shall not be less than $2,000,000 (VERIFY NUMBER AMOUNT) for each person and each occurrence and $1,000,000 (VERIFY NUMBER AMOUNT) for property damage.